 assignments for previous releases of SimBiology (R2017a or earlier).
 To recover

 the same simulation results at time = 0, as in R2017a or earlier, use the

 updateInitialAssignments function in the command line.
 If you

-are using the SimBiology desktop, right-click the model from the
+are using the SimBiology app, right-click the model from the Project

 During a simulation (that is, at simulation time > 0), SimBiology conserves species amounts rather than concentrations if there are any changes to the volume of a compartment where the species reside.
 In other words, if you have a repeated assignment rule or an event that changes the volume, then you see the effect of conservation of species amounts at time > 0.